NUSBF/JsCoFE/manual/src/_build/html/_sources/setup.txt

   (starting with slash ``/``) paths may be given.
 Relative paths are calculated in respect to jsCoFE source code directory on the front-end server.

+**facilitiesPath**
+  Path to directory for caching data obtained from data producing facilities such as synchrotrons.
+The directory must exist before starting the front-end server.
+  Both the relative (starting with ``./``) and absolute (starting with slash ``/``) paths may be given.
+Relative paths are calculated in respect to jsCoFE source code directory on the front-end server.

+**ICAT_wdsl**
+  URL to ICAT's WDSL catalogue (used to obtain data from ICAT).

+**ICAT_ids**
+  URL to ICAT's IDS data storage (used to obtain data from ICAT).

 **bootstrapHTML**
   Relative path to jsCoFE bootstrap file, which is ``jscofe.html`` in the root of the jsCoFE source code directory.
 There is little need to move or rename this file.

+**maxRestarts**
+  Maximum number of server auto-restarts allowed (used to recover after errors and exceptions).
+If "-1" is given, auto-restarts will not be limited.

 **fileCapSize**
   Size limit on particular type of files (such as log files) sent to client